Polynomial argmin for recovery and approximation of multivariate discontinuous functions

 An {\it algebraic function} $f$ is such that $q_k(\bx,f(\bx))=0$ for some given polynomials $q_k \in \R[\bx,y]$, $k=1,\ldots,m$.

-If for each $\bx$, $(\bx,f(\bx))$ is the unique common zero of the $q_k$ then we can readily choose and observe that the degree of $p$ in $\x$ and $y$ is twice the maximal degree of the $q_k$ in these variables.
+If for each $\bx$, $(\bx,f(\bx))$ is the unique common zero of the $q_k$ then choose and observe that the degree of $p$ in $\x$ and $y$ is twice the maximal degree of the $q_k$ in these variables.

 Note that {\it semi-algebraic functions}\footnote{A semi-algebraic function is such that its graph is described by a finite union of a finite intersection of sets defined by polynomial equations and inequalities.} can also be modeled like that, provided that the inequalities are incorporated in the definitions of the domain $\X$ and image sets $Y$.